 Eliza is a College Station native, who graduated from Texas A&M University in 2014 with a B.S. in Business Management.
 Her passion for baking arose early, baking with her mom for their neighbors; she was about 13 when she figured out pastry was the career that she wanted to pursue.
 She attended pastry school at The Institute of Culinary Education in New York City, where she completed the program, with the highest of honors, at the top of her class.
 While in New York, she worked at Gotham Bar & Grill where she mastered the art of the soufflé.
 Upon completing school, Eliza decided to move back to Texas where her friends, family and the stars are, as she says.
 She was introduced to Ronin through mutually dear friends, and has been sharing her sweetness with all since the restaurant opened in May 2018.

 Olivia Nelson | Marketing & Events Manager

 Olivia was born and raised in the small East Texas town of Longview, where for her, the memories made around the dinner table were always the most meaningful.
-She is a currently student at Texas A&M University working towards a B.S. in Nutrition.
+She graduated from Texas A&M University in 2019 with a B.S. in Nutritional Sciences.
 She joined the Ronin family in February of 2016 and found herself surrounded by a collection of people committed to serving honest food.
 Working with the Lights, she developed a passion for events and recognized the unique way that the food of Ronin can bring people together, turning strangers into friends over the course of a meal.
-After graduating, she will be taking on the role as the resident Nutritionist at Ronin.
+She has taken on the role of the resident Nutritionist at Ronin.
 In her free time she enjoys cooking with her husband, traveling, camping, and spending time with friends and family.